KonstantinosBitos/Treadmill_Buyer_Profile/ReadMe.md

 ## Medium Article

-A detailed walkthrough of this project — including SQL logic, Python visuals, and business insights — is available on Medium:
+A detailed walkthrough of this project, including SQL logic, Python visuals and business insights is available on Medium:
 [Customer Profiling with SQL and Python: Understanding Treadmill Buyers](https://medium.com/@bitoskostas1/customer-profiling-with-sql-and-python-understanding-treadmill-buyers-44fd4db1bbc9)

 ---